Instant Runoff Voting and the Reinforcement Paradox: Introduction

+Another reason for our interest in this approach is that it parallels a well-established line of research regarding self-consistency in allocation rules.
+For instance, Aumann and Maschler \cite{AM85} identify \emph{consistency} (in which the outcome of dividing assets among a set of agents doesn't change when applied to a subset of agents) as a crucial characteristic of claims methods.
+Balinski and Young \cite{BY01} define an analogous notion of \emph{uniformity} to characterize divisor methods of apportionment.
+Converse consistency and other related ideas also appear in the cooperative game and bargaining literatures; see \cite{T11} for a survey.

+Consistency in allocation rules is inherently different from consistency in voting rules: consistency in allocation rules requires that if an allocation is recalculated after a subset of agents ``departs'' with their share, the allocation does not change.
+Put another way, if the agents are partitioned into two subsets and their shared goods are pooled and then reallocated, the results are unchanged.
+We can adapt this latter interpretation to the social choice framework: if an election is partitioned into two subsets and the winner is determined in each of the subsets, the results should reflect the original winner.

 The paper is structured as follows.
 Section \ref{prelims} gives preliminaries, including formal definitions of IRV and the reinforcement paradox.
-In Section \ref{section:conditions} we provide necessary and sufficient conditions for a three-candidate election to demonstrate a reinforcement paradox.
+In Section \ref{section:conditions} we provide necessary and sufficient conditions for a three-candidate election to demonstrate a reinforcement paradox and discuss some of the consequences of these conditions.
 Proposition \ref{complete_cond} gives these conditions assuming all voters provide a complete ranking of the candidates while Proposition \ref{partial_cond} gives conditions when some voters cast partial ballots.
 Section \ref{threshold_results} considers the minimum percentage a losing candidate can earn and yet the election demonstrates a reinforcement paradox.
 Section \ref{models_section} estimates the probability that an election demonstrates a paradox under various theoretical models of voter behavior.
-Section \ref{empirical} analyzes real-world IRV elections from the United State and Scotland.
+Section \ref{empirical} analyzes real-world IRV elections from the United States and Scotland.
 This section provides empirical probabilities using a large dataset of elections, and provides a probabilistic analysis using non-parametric bootstrapping.
+We also provide results concerning geographic partitions of the electorate for the elections for which we have geographic information.
 Section \ref{section:discussion} gives a discussion of our results, and Section \ref{conclusion} concludes.